davidmeadejr/github-curriculum-vitae/README.md

 * ### Autodidact (Self-Learner)

-I consider myself an autodidact.
-As I did not take the conventional route of learning computer science by going to university.
+I consider myself an autodidact as I did not take the conventional route of learning computer science by going to university.
 In 2017, I was awarded one of 14 positions in Santander's 2017 Technology Degree Apprenticeship program.
 For high-achieving, diverse talent out of more than 900 applications nationwide.
 Where I programmed the internal learning and mentoring platform.
 Which grew to 250+ engineers as users.
 Along with improving the UX for 30 internal product teams.
 In both cases, teaching myself and learning TypeScript and Angular on the job.

 I also demonstrated this while working on a side project I co-founded called <a href="https://github.com/davidmeadejr/divvy-app"> Divvy</a>.
 Which is an iOS bill-splitting app where I learned React Native and built 8 components along with 6 screens and routing to handle the user flow.
 It was presented to over 80 attendees at a full-stack software engineering bootcamp demo day.
 Where it received overwhelmingly positive feedback.